TalleoProject/woocommerce-talleo/README.md

 **License URI**: http://www.gnu.org/licenses/gpl-3.0.html

-PinkstarcoinV2 WooCommerce Extension is a WordPress plugin that allows merchants to accept PSTAR as payments at WooCommerce-powered online stores.
+Talleo WooCommerce Extension is a WordPress plugin that allows merchants to accept TLO as payments at WooCommerce-powered online stores.

 ## Description

 Your online store must use the WooCommerce platform (a free WordPress plugin).
-Once you've installed and activated WooCommerce, you may install and activate the PinkstarcoinV2 WooCommerce Extension.
+Once you've installed and activated WooCommerce, you may install and activate the Talleo WooCommerce Extension.

 **Benefits**

-* Accept payments directly into your personal PinkstarcoinV2 wallet.
+* Accept payments directly into your personal Talleo wallet.
-* Accept payment in PinkstarcoinV2 for physical and digital downloadable products.
+* Accept payment in Talleo for physical and digital downloadable products.
-* Add a PinkstarcoinV2 payments option to your existing online store with alternative main currency.
+* Add a Talleo payments option to your existing online store with alternative main currency.
-* Automatic conversion to PinkstarcoinV2 via realtime exchange rate feed and calculation.
+* Automatic conversion to Talleo via realtime exchange rate feed and calculation.

 ## Dependencies

 - WordPress.
 This can be downloaded from [wordpress.org](https://wordpress.org) or cloning their [GitHub repository](https://github.com/WordPress/WordPress)
 - WooCommerce.
 This can be downloaded from [wordpress.org](https://wordpress.org/plugins/woocommerce/) or cloning their [GitHub repository](https://github.com/woocommerce/woocommerce)
 - A webserver with the latest versions of PHP and MySQL.
 - A running walletd daemon that is accessible by the webserver.
-This can be downloaded from the [PinkstarcoinV2 repository](https://github.com/Jachi84/PinkstarcoinV2).
+This can be downloaded from the [TalleoProject repository](https://github.com/TalleoProject/Talleo).

 ## Installation